Azure/cadl-ranch/packages/cadl-ranch-specs/cadl-ranch-summary.md

 ### Azure_Core_Page_TwoResourcesAsListItems

 - Endpoints:
-  - `get /azure/core/page/text/blocklists`
+  - `get /azure/core/page/Text-blocklists`
-  - `get /azure/core/page/text/blockItems`
+  - `get /azure/core/page/Text-blockItems`

 This scenario is to demonstrate an interface with two operations, each returning a list of different resource types.

 ### Azure_Core_Page_UseFoundationsResourceList

 - Endpoint: `get /azure/core/page/foundations-resource-list/custom-resource-list`

+This interface is used to list resources using the foundations resource list.

 ### Azure_Core_Scalar_AzureLocationScalar_get